-Center for Inquiry — Amherst, NY
+Center for Inquiry — Buffalo, NY

 Debbie Goddard is the outreach director at the Center for Inquiry Transnational in Amherst, NY.
 She is also the director of African Americans for Humanism, a program of the Council for Secular Humanism.
 Before working for CFI, she participated in local freethought groups in the greater Philadelphia region and helped organize and support campus groups internationally as a student volunteer.
 She has also been involved with progressive issues and LGBT activism.